TTWNO/tait.tech/scholarships/2020/cnib/index.md

 but consider the extreme case:
 You have your phone location on at all times;
 you have a Alexa listening to everything you say at home;
-you text other using a company of service that is *openly* collecting all your message contents.
+you text others using a company or service that is *openly* collecting all your message contents.

 Would you want every text you have ever sent to be on the front page of the newspaper?
 What about every thing you have said in the privacy of your own home?